microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

 extra edges that do not correspond to any declared package dependency.
 These extra edges are called "**phantom dependencies**".

-NPM's approach has many unique characteristics that differ from traditional package managers:
+npm's approach has many unique characteristics that differ from traditional package managers:

 - Each (root-level) project gets its own **node_modules** tree containing lots of package folder copies.
   Even a very small NodeJS project is likely to have more than 10,000 files copied under its folder.

-- In NPM 2.x, the **node_modules** folder tree was very deep and duplicated, which minimized phantom dependencies.
-  NPM 3.x improved the installation algorithm to flatten the tree, which eliminated a lot of duplication, at the expense of introducing even more phantom dependencies (extra graph edges).
+- In npm 2.x, the **node_modules** folder tree was very deep and duplicated, which minimized phantom dependencies. npm 3.x improved the installation algorithm to flatten the tree, which eliminated a lot of duplication, at the expense of introducing even more phantom dependencies (extra graph edges).
 In some cases the new algorithm will also choose a slightly older version of a package (while still satisfying SemVer) to further reduce duplication of package folders.